OriginalError/articles/mutation.md

 Each of these mutants is one very small change like the examples above.
 After exactly one mutation is introduced your entire testing suite is run again.
 You `kill` the mutant if one of your tests fails (or if the testing suite times out).
 If a mutant *doesn’t* cause a test to fail - the mutant survives.
 If the mutant is not covered by the tests – the mutant survives.
 These surviving mutants expose how the code gremlin could sabotage us.

 It will show you where code isn’t tested or is insufficiently tested.
 Code coverage alone can give us a false sense of confidence with how safely we can elevate - by incorporating mutation testing into our SDLC we can see covered code that is untested with meaningful assertions.
-Let’s look at a [contrived example](https://github.com/OriginalError/contrivedMutationExample) with 100% code coverage -
+Let’s look at a [contrived example](https://github.com/OriginalError/contrivedMutationExample) with 100% code coverage.

 ### Example
 #### Code Snippet